joelouthan/Theologicus/src/romans/romans08-29b.md

 ## The Gospel

->John 3:16 (CSB) For God loved the world in this way: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.
+>John 3:16 For God loved the world in this way: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.

 But let us think about this: what if Christ came to live and die and no one believed?
 Would his life and death be in vain?
 Absolutely not, because Christ death on the cross on actually and factually accomplished something.

 The Bible speaks of this through and through.
 I believe it is most evident in the Gospel of Matthew chapter 1 verse 21:

->Matthew 1:21 (CSB) She will give birth to a son, and you are to name him Jesus, because he will save his people from their sins.”
+>Matthew 1:21 She will give birth to a son, and you are to name him Jesus, because he will save his people from their sins.”

 Read that verse.
 Does it give the mere possibility of saving his people from their sins or does it say distinctly will save?
 Does God fail in anything that he will set out to accomplish?
 Even if his word goes out, it will accomplish something and does not go out in vain , what more than God alone who all powerful, all knowing, and ever-present will perfectly set out what he wants to accomplish.

 We say believe but did God die for the possibility of saving everybody?
 If we have established that God will perfectly execute his plans then we know that even the mere possibility indicates possible failure.
 Even we can bring up a couple verses starting in 1 John:

->1 John 2:1 (CSB) My little children, I am writing you these things so that you may not sin.
+>1 John 2:1 My little children, I am writing you these things so that you may not sin.
 But if anyone does sin, we have an advocate with the Father—Jesus Christ the righteous one.

 But reading 1 John as a whole especially starting with chapter 2 verse 1, we can see that John's intention was not to say “the whole world is saved” but rather that all brothers and sisters for all around the world are saved because of the propitiating work of Jesus Christ who is our advocate with the Father when and if we do sin.
 To even suggest that the whole world would be saved would directly contradict Matthew’s witness account of Jesus: “Enter by the narrow gate.
 For the gate is wide and the way is easy that leads to destruction, and those who enter by it are many.”[^1]